 Organizations and third-party vendors

 70% of businesses consider their dependence on outside vendors moderate to high.
-However, this doesn’t mean there isn’t a substantial security risk associated with the alliance.
+However, this reliance comes with its own set of security risks.
+It’s important to recognize that the security posture of these third-party vendors directly impacts your organization’s overall security.
 When working with external providers, many of them are granted access to sensitive information and client data.
 Due to this, third-party-caused risk incidents have become incredibly common.

 As an organization, your own security compliance hinges on the security of a third-party vendor.
 So naturally, organizations need to be highly cautious and confident in their provider’s ability to safeguard sensitive data or bear the risk of non-compliance, security breaches, and reputational loss.